philwilliamson/crystal-constructor-web/README.md

 # Crystal Constructor

-A web application for constructing atomic crystal models.
+A browser-based application for constructing atomic crystal models.

 Built using JavaScript and WebGL on top of the [Astro](https://astro.build/) framework.